-If you are coming to Bucks New University from a country that’s outside of the EU, EEA or Switzerland, you are likely to need a Tier 4 visa.
+If you are coming to Bucks New University from a country that’s outside of the EU, EEA or Switzerland, you are likely to need a Student Route visa.

 We have summarised the main things to be aware of when applying for your visa below.
 There’s a lot more detailed information about student visas on the UK Government website.